Can Weed Make You Infertile? The Real Answer

 Scientists continue to research the connection between male fertility and cannabis use.
 So far, the results have been too varied to provide a conclusive understanding.

 Several studies have indicated that current or past cannabis use could impact male fertility and sperm production.
 A 2015 analysis of over 1,200 men found lower sperm concentration in 28% of regular cannabis smokers (defined as those who smoke more than once a week).
-Sperm levels decreased further when subjects combined marijuana with other drug use.
-At the same time, the study indicated that cannabis consumers had higher testosterone levels than cigarette smokers.
+Sperm levels decreased further when subjects combined cannabis with other drug use.
+At the same time, the study indicated that cannabis consumers had higher testosterone levels than cigarette smokers.1

 If that wasn’t unclear enough, other studies have presented mixed results regarding the matter.
-The issue around stillbirth and neonatal intensive care unit admissions remains unclear.
-Researchers are also examining possible connections between cannabis use and testicle size in primates.
+The issue around stillbirth and neonatal intensive care unit admissions remains unclear.3 Researchers are also examining possible connections between cannabis use and testicle size in primates.
 However, it is unsure if these results will remain consistent in human trials.

 How Can Weed Affect Female Fertility?